madetech/blog/building_better_software_teams/code_reviews_with_pull_requests.md

 #### Optional extras

-Github allows for the protecting of branches meaning you can lock down master to avoid anyone pushing to it accidentally.
-More usefully however is that it also allows for PRs to only be merged if the tests and/or linting is in a passing state.
+Github allows protecting branches meaning you can lock down master to avoid anyone pushing to it accidentally.
+More usefully however, it also allows for PRs to only be merged if the tests and/or linting is in a passing state.

-While not essential adopting these extras can help with keeping master safe and secure from accidental commits.
+While not essential, adopting these extras can help with keeping master safe and secure from accidental commits.

 ### Visibility

 Having the ability to look back and see who introduced a feature and the conversation surrounding reviewing it is a valuable way to foster knowledge sharing.
-If someone is looking to develop a new similar feature or improve upon the original they can see from the description and conversation why the feature was implemented in this fashion.
+If someone is looking to develop a new similar feature or improve upon the original, they can see from the description and conversation why the feature was implemented in this fashion.

 ***